-Related: More creative DIY learning toy ideas here!
+Related: More creative DIY learning toy ideas!

 What’s next for your beginning reader?

+Once your children master their word families, they are ready to move one to blends and digraphs.
 Make another Word Family Sunflower with blends and digraphs, instead of the 26 alphabets.
 Or include 3 letters word families like ack, all, ish and so on.
 The Measured Mom has written an useful post with a long list of word families and words.

 Pin this to your favorite children's activities Pinterest board!